Home

 Oh, Three More Things…

-- Start with the classics: Halo and Counselor are available now on my Books page.
+• Start with the classics: Halo, Counselor, and Cordova’s Girl are available now on my Books page.

-- Stay connected: Surf over to my contact page to sign up for email notifications I update my blog, shooting for two or three times a week but mainly when the spirit moves me.
-In those blog posts, I’m gonna babble on and on about writing, AI collaboration, ebook marketing, and all the other stuff that keeps my old brain humming!
+• Stay connected: Surf over to my contact page to sign up for email notifications when I update my blog.
+I plan on blogging two times a week but more likely it’ll be as often as the spirit moves me.
+In those blog posts, I’m going to write about writing, AI collaboration, ebook marketing, and all the other stuff that keeps my old brain humming!